 Different Kinds of Citations

-There are different types of citations used depending on the type of document being written and the kind of citation style desired.
+There are different types of paraphrasing Harvard citations used depending on the type of document being written and the kind of citation style desired.
 The most common styles relevant in today’s literature and academic fields are as follows:

-Different Styles of Harvard Paraphrasing
+Different Styles of Writing

 First and foremost, we need to understand exactly what a referencing list is.
 This is a detailed account of all cited sources in your document—usually presented in list form—that includes important information such as the title of the source document, the author who wrote it, and the date in which the source document was published.
 Here are some important rules to follow when writing this list: